Pattern Planning

 Future Flexible

-This flexible but simple approach makes the library easier to extend or adapt as the college grows.
+This approach makes the library easier to extend or adapt as the college grows.

 Again, the result is a simple component that provides a lot of options.
 According to our integration partner, the grids were very easy to integrate thanks to the basic markup and modular construction.